Ludvaer/omniscient0/dev_notes.md

-I may want to start with adding priority column to translations table and decide if words themselves need any priority (they probably do) later generate migration AddPriorityToTranslation priority:integer
+I may want to start with adding priority column to translations table and decide if words themselves need any priority (they probably do) later generate migration AddPriorityToTranslation priority:integer new after i parsed kanji files I may start figuring out code that calculates estimation of probability of correct answer based on estimation of sigma function thrown up on translation ordered by priority for not yet tested Word but for tested words it needs come from 100% for resently added words to some midpoint beetween sigmoid estimation and actual stats for case when actual stats of correct to incorrect answers

+Iwill definetly need rewrite some rquest to be moar efficient